 There are many studies on inositol supplements for PCOS for fertility, here are just some of the results:

 Taking inositol (restored) the menstrual cycle for women with PCOS who took 2000mg MI and 200 mcg folic acid twice daily.
-In this small study, 88 percent of the women (who previously did not have a period) had at least one menstrual cycle, and 72 percent maintained ovulation after the study was over.
+In this small study16, 88 percent of the women (who previously did not have a period) had at least one menstrual cycle, and 72 percent maintained ovulation after the study was over.
 Even better?
 40 percent of the people in the study became pregnant during the study.

 These are just a few of the studies.
 The list of benefits of inositol for fertility, especially for PCOS, goes on and on.
-Inositol even appears to be as effective for promoting pregnancy as metformin, the medication usually prescribed to women with insulin resistance to normalize blood sugar.
+Inositol17 even appears to be as effective for promoting pregnancy as metformin, the medication usually prescribed to women with insulin resistance to normalize blood sugar.

 A lot of factors go into fertility, so inositol alone may not be enough to get results.
 But if you’re addressing fertility issues, it’s an easy addition to your protocol that doesn’t come with much risk.
 Talk it over with your doctor and see what they think.